Waco Driving While License Invalid (DWLI) Attorneys

 We can help.
 Our Waco DWLI attorneys have pulled hundreds of clients out of the driving while license invalid black hole.
 We will handle all aspects of your court case.
 At the same time, we will work with you and the Texas Department of Public Safety (DPS) to get your driving privileges restored.
 Sometimes, this means an occupational license.
 Sometimes, it means negotiating a payment plan with DPS.
 Whatever the solution is, our criminal defense attorneys will work with you to figure it out.

-Call our Waco driving while license invalid attorneys at Milam & Fanning, PLLC at (254) 237-5602 or contact us online today.
-Your initial consultation is free.
+Call our Waco DWLI attorneys at Milam & Fanning, PLLC at (254) 237-5602 or contact us online today.
 Serving clients in Lorena, Waco, or McLennan County!